"Cost-effective, sustainable removal of ammonium from effluents and ammonia from waste gas"

 The ANAMMOX® conversion is an elegant shortcut in the natural nitrogen cycle.
 Anammox bacteria convert ammonium (NH4+) and nitrite (NO2-) into nitrogen gas.
 Paques developed the process for commercial purposes in cooperation with Delft University of Technology and the University of Nijmegen.
 Since the first full-scale plant started up in 2002, many other ANAMMOX® plants were implemented worldwide.

-The ANAMMOX® process can be used for the removal of ammonium from all types of effluents with a relatively high ammonium concentration (NH4+-N > 100 mg/l).
+The ANAMMOX® process can be used for the removal of ammonium from nitrogen rich effluents, which for example can be found in: